thred/c-bench-64/benchmarks/cc65/README.md

 ## Prepare Build

-Follow the instructions on https://cc65.github.io/getting-started.html to install CC65 for your OS.
+Follow the instructions on https://cc65.github.io/getting-started.html to download the source in a subdirectory called `cc65`.
+Build it!